EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 how far apart in altitude one group of polygons is from another, and to bias them all far enough above the ground to avoid the problem of them being obscured by terrain features.
-You may also remember that this query began with the `CREATE TABLE grid_mza_vals AS...` command, meaning that we'll store the results of all this processing in a table, so `ogr2ogr` can get to it.
+You may also remember that this query began with the `CREATE TABLE grid_mza_vals AS...` command, meaning that we’ll store the results of all this processing in a table, so `ogr2ogr` can get to it.
 We call `ogr2ogr` like this: